The five pillars of social security.

 Social security in a changing society

 Modern societies are characterized by constant change.
 The workplace of the future requires different solutions than the ageing industrial society.
-Digitization demands more flexibility at work, increased qualification requirements and changing forms of employment.
+Digitization demands more flexibility at work, the energy transition creates new professions, qualification requirements increase and forms of employment change.
+The COVID-19 pandemic, the war in Ukraine and the return of inflation associated with it are causing uncertainty.
 At the same time, technological progress offers enormous opportunities to face the challenges of the future, especially those caused by demographic change.

 To maintain their role of protection and risk mitigation, social security systems must be continuously adapted to the current conditions.
 The social and economic challenges involved are enormous: questions of financing, distribution, security and quality of supply and participation in society must be answered.

 Political decisions regarding social security require vision and precision.

 - Is the pension system fair for all generations?

 - Does the shortage of skilled workers jeopardize climate policy goals?

 - How can the rising demand for care be financed in the future?

 The answers to these and other questions will determine the future of social security in Germany.

 Social security model OCCUR